valdas-v1/scrape_aruodas/README.md

 # Aruodas.lt Real Estate Listing Scraper

 ## Overview
-The Aruodas.lt Scraper is a robust tool designed for efficiently extracting apartment listing data from Aruodas.lt.
-This scraper is tailored to meet the needs of data analysts and real estate professionals seeking comprehensive market insights.
+The Aruodas.lt Scraper was a robust tool designed for efficiently extracting apartment listing data from Aruodas.lt.
+Initially tailored for data analysts and real estate professionals seeking comprehensive market insights, this scraper served as an efficient tool for data extraction.

+### Important Update
+Since the development of this project, Aruodas.lt has significantly enhanced its anti-scraping measures.
+They have implemented advanced security features like Cloudflare protection and mandatory JavaScript execution.
+As a result, this version of the scraper is no longer functional.
+However, the HTML extraction and parsing logic remain largely unchanged, making this project a valuable example of how web scraping was previously accomplished.

+For historical data and insights into Aruodas.lt's listings, visit my [Lithuanian Real Estate Listings Repository](https://github.com/valdas-v1/lithuanian-real-estate-listings).

 ### Features
-- **Apartment Listings**: Extracts key details such as price, build year, and number of rooms.
+- **Apartment Listings**: Extracted key details such as price, build year, and number of rooms.
-- **Bot Detection Evasion**: Utilizes advanced techniques to avoid detection by website security.
+- **Bot Detection Evasion**: Previously utilized techniques to avoid detection by website security.
-- **Data Management**: Seamlessly integrates with Pandas DataFrame for efficient data handling.
+- **Data Management**: Seamlessly integrated with Pandas DataFrame for efficient data handling.
-- **Upcoming**: Extension to house listing scraping.

 ### Technologies
-Built on a foundation of open-source technologies, the Aruodas.lt Scraper leverages:
+Built on a foundation of open-source technologies, the Aruodas.lt Scraper leveraged:
 - [Python](https://www.python.org/): Core programming language.
 - [Pandas](https://pandas.pydata.org/): Data analysis and manipulation tool.
 - [Beautiful Soup](https://pypi.org/project/beautifulsoup4/): For efficient HTML parsing.